 Along the river I walked but missed a turn and was walking through a predominantly Muslim area.
 Mosques, halal eateries, few women out and the ones who were out wore hajibs.

 I didn’t feel unsafe but for sure I was watched as I walked.
 Clearly I was an outsider but some nodded, others stopped talking until I passed.
 Maybe my longish beard earned some respect, perhaps because I smiled it wasn’t a big deal.
 Just passing through.

 It didn’t look like many non residents walked in this area I would note later.

-Cantillion doesn’t go out of their way to advertise or even indicate they are open so I walked passed their door a couple times before hesitatingly trying a large wooden door under a metal sign.
+Cantillon doesn’t go out of their way to advertise or even indicate they are open so I walked past their door a couple of times before hesitatingly trying a large wooden door under a metal sign.

 I felt this was somewhere special upon entering, it just felt cool, right.

-A lady greated me in Flemish and seemed surprised when I responded in English.
+A lady greeted me in Flemish and seemed surprised when I responded in English.

 No tour just wanted to have a beer, I explained.

-I felt like I’d messed up as I ordered what I thought was a glass but he had already opened the bottle, dang that’s bold of me.
+I felt like I’d messed up as I ordered what I thought was a glass but he had already opened the bottle.